Pattern

 1. Any formal complaint will be dealt with quickly and reasonable efforts will be made to respond to your concerns.

-2. Once the Head of Compliance has received details of your complaint, they will acknowledge it in writing within three working days of us receiving it, enclosing a copy of this procedure.
+2. Once the Compliance Manager has received details of your complaint, she will acknowledge it in writing within three working days of us receiving it, enclosing a copy of this procedure.
 We will also record it on our central complaints register.

-4. Within 28 working days of sending you the acknowledgement letter, the Head of Compliance will send you a detailed written reply to your complaint, including where appropriate, their suggestions for resolution.
+4. Within 28 working days of sending you the acknowledgement letter, the Compliance Manager will send you a detailed written reply to your complaint, including where appropriate, her suggestions for resolution.

 5. We have a total of 8 weeks to resolve your complaint.
 If we need to change this or any of the timescales above, we will let you know in advance and explain why.